trencyclopedia/scipy-lecture-notes/intro/numpy/operations.rst

      In [1]: !cat data/populations.txt

+     In windows system, you can use !type instead of !cat.
      First, load the data into a NumPy array:

    .. sourcecode:: pycon